University-of-Sheffield-EduTech/data-endpoint-gorilla.io/README.md

 ```

 The last line just literally retrieves the content from the webpage that we are GETting.
-Before Gorilla is ready to give us any data, we won't get a URL back, we'll get back a 'THis report is being generated' which we use in the next bit of code.
+Before Gorilla is ready to give us any data, we won't get a URL back in the contents of that report page, we'll get back a 'This report is being generated' piece of text which we use in the next bit of code.

 ```r
 #this do while basically waits until the report is ready and keeps pinging the server - I use 3 second pings like the gorilla metrics JS code